Difference Between MVC vs MVP

 |GUI is controlled in the controller layer, and this helps to do the testing in the layering section alone.||UI and automation create troubles in the testing phase, and it is better to do their testing before going with core logic testing.|

 |It shows only one view and cannot accommodate complex views in the application.
 This will disrupt the architecture.||View to the presenter is mapped as one to one interaction.
 Different views have different views on the application.|

-The real pattern for any application is MVC as others are just making changes to the basic architecture by calling it MVP or MVVM.
-MVP is updating to new trends according to the requirements of the user and thus making the developer enjoy the benefits to the fullest.
+The real pattern for any application is MVC, as others are just making changes to the basic architecture by calling it MVP or MVVM.
+MVP is updating to new trends according to the user’s requirements and thus making the developer enjoy the benefits to the fullest.

 This is a guide to MVC vs MVP.
-Here we discuss difference between MVC vs MVP with key differences, and comparison table.
+Here we discuss the difference between MVC vs MVP with key differences and a comparison table.
 You can also go through our other related articles to learn more –